Bosque de Chapultepec

 Transport: Nearest subway stations are Auditorio (line 1) and Chapultepec (line 7).

-Admission: Museum: $51 (adults), children under 13 free.
+Admission: Museum: $57 (adults), children under 13 free.
 Free admission on Sundays to Mexican citizens.
+Other concessions available.